ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-introduction.md

 We have a dedicated Typescript channel in our [moddota Discord](https://discord.gg/ZyHg6T9sTd) for every Typescript related question.
 Feel free to join and ask anything and we'll be happy to assist.

-Check out new tutorials that will come out later on for examples of abilities, modifiers, and some very powerful Typescript related techniques.
+### What's Next?

+Check out the [Abilities in Typescript](typescript-introduction.md) tutorial, which will show how to set up and code a basic ability to use in the game.